Last update: 12.05.2017. Added photos and recommended resource links.

 Shakespeare Ugly Stik Tiger (Full Review)

-Ugly Stiks are famous for their build process, which uses a carbon fiber outer surface that’s been wrapped around a graphite core.
-This patented process produces rods that can bend all the way over without breaking, which is a relief when you hook into a big catfish or northern pike.
+1. They are famous for their build process which uses a carbon fiber outer surface that’s been wrapped around a graphite core.
+This patented process produces rods that can bend all the way without breaking which is a relief when you hook a big catfish or northern pike.

-The Tiger line in particular is built to stand up against freshwater gamefish that love to fight hard.
-They all come with a reinforced rod tip, premium stainless steel, and graphite reel seat.
+2. The Tiger line in particular is built to stand up against freshwater gamefish that loves to fight hard.
+They all come with:

 Best Surf Fishing Rod

-There’s nothing like standing in the surf and casting way out into the waves, hoping to hook a striped bass or redfish.
-The next time you hit the shore, take one of Team Daiwa Surf series of rods with you.
+There’s nothing like standing on the surf and casting way out into the waves, hoping to hook a striped bass or redfish.
+The next time you hit the shore, take one of Team Daiwa Surf rods with you.

 Frankly, Team Daiwa Surf line is just about perfect in every way for shoreline fishermen.
 You can look at these rods and see the quality and craftsmanship that went into making them.

-If you manage to hook a trophy fish, you won’t have any problems getting it to shore even in choppy surf.
-Daiwa makes some of the best offshore fishing rods around.
-So if you’re looking for a quality rod check out the Team Daiwa Surf series.
+If you manage to hook a trophy fish, you won’t have any problems getting it to the shore even in choppy surf.
+They makes some of the best offshore fishing rods around.

 Best Baitcasting Rod

-Okuma Guide Select baitcasting rods are made especially for tournament pros, but they’re priced for everyone.
-Guide Select rods are made to be able to throw heavy baits and catch big bass.
+Okuma CELILO Graphite Rods are made especially for tournament pros but they’re priced for everyone.
+They are designed to be able to throw heavy baits and catch big bass.

 Best Trolling Rod